MicrosoftDX/VorlonJSWeb/documentation/installation.md

 ## SSL Support on Azure

- - Navigate to the installation folder
+ - 1.Navigate to the installation folder
- - Modify JSON file to activate SSLAzure support
+ - 2.Modify JSON file to activate SSLAzure support
- - In JSON file set to true
+ - 3.In JSON file set to true
- - Exit and save JSON file
+ - 4.Exit and save JSON file
- - Navigate with https protole on your Azure WebSite
+ - 5.Navigate with https protole on your Azure WebSite

         {
             "useSSLAzure: true,